 5. Escape to the tropics of Helsinki Winter Garden

 The summery oasis of exotic plants with barbels splashing in the pools, Helsinki Winter Garden (Talvipuutarha), is a delightful place to explore all year round.
 In the indoor garden you can enjoy a picnic under palm trees in lush picturesque settings.
 During the summer months you get to admire the beauty of the outdoor rose garden.
+More about my visit to the tropical paradise of Helsinki Winter Garden here.

 6. Browse the stalls at Helsinki Market Square